fablabbcn/fablabbcn-legacy-web/_posts/news-post/fablab-io.md

 category: news
 ---

-<h4>Fablabs.io is in the transition from being a list of Fab Labs to become a social network for the community, and a platform for value exchange between people, organisations, labs, projects, products and events related to our ecosystem</h4>
+<h4>Fall 2016 updates</h4>
 <br>

-<strong>Fall 2016 updates</strong><br>
+<strong>Fablabs.io is in the transition from being a list of Fab Labs to become a social network for the community, and a platform for value exchange between people, organisations, labs, projects, products and events related to our ecosystem</strong><br>
 <br>
 <img src= "http://www.fablabbcn.org/img/blog/blog_loop_latest/INTERNSSMALL.jpg" align="middle">

-.....<br>
 <br>
 <strong>TEAM</strong>